mtamilselvan/ci.chef.iim/README.md

 This cookbook installs IBM Installation Manager (IM) and provides lightweight resource/providers (LWRPs) that can be used to install IBM products using the IBM Installation Manager.
 You can use the iim_name_install LWRP to install the package using the default configuration options, or you can have full control over the configuration of your installation by using the iim_response_file_install LWRP with a response file that defines your configuration.

-For further details about the IBM Installation Manager, see http://www-01.ibm.com/support/knowledgecenter/SSDV2W_1.8.0/com.ibm.cic.agent.ui.doc/helpindex_imic.html?cp=SSDV2W_1.8.0%2F0&lang=en

-For further details about IBM Installation Manager response files, including samples and instructions for generating your own response file, see http://www-01.ibm.com/support/knowledgecenter/SSDV2W_1.6.0/com.ibm.silentinstall12.doc/topics/c_silent_response_files.html?lang=en
+For further details, please visit the [IBM Installation Manager Knowledge Center](http://www-01.ibm.com/support/knowledgecenter/SSDV2W_1.8.0/com.ibm.cic.agent.ui.doc/helpindex_imic.html?cp=SSDV2W_1.8.0%2F0&lang=en).
+The  [IBM Installation Manager response files](http://www-01.ibm.com/support/knowledgecenter/SSDV2W_1.8.0/com.ibm.silentinstall12.doc/topics/c_silent_response_files.html?lang=en) page includes samples and instructions for generating your own response file.